mhinz/vim-galore/README.md

 autocmd detected it as that and set the filetype accordingly which again triggered the `FileType` event.

-One of the first things everyone adds to his vimrc is `filetype on`.
+One of the first things everyone adds to their vimrc is `filetype on`.
 This simply means that `filetype.vim` is read at startup which sets autocmds for almost all filetypes under the sun.

 If you're brave enough, have a look at it: `:e $VIMRUNTIME/filetype.vim`.
 Search for "Ruby" and you'll find that Vim simply uses the file extension `.rb` to